Search Results

 • Upset inbound consumer messages such as expletives, legal threats, confusion about message source or content.

-• Opt-out requests of unusual volume, submitted correctly or incorrectly, such as colloquial inbound requests (e.g. “leave me alone,” “I told you not to contact me,”)
+• Opt-out keyword rates greater than 0.5% including colloquial opt-out requests (e.g. “leave me alone,” “I told you not to contact me,”) and vulgarities.

 • Complaints of message blocking.
 Good traffic absolutely gets blocked incorrectly, but customers whose traffic constantly gets blocked may not be exercising full compliance.